yurovsky/yurovsky.github.io/_posts/2014-06-12-thinkpad-x2-second-generation-linux.md

 title: ThinkPad X1 Carbon second generation with Linux
 ---

+## Update: Ubuntu 14.10

+I upgraded to Ubuntu 14.10, and switched to using its normal kernel (14.10 uses 3.16).
+The touchpad emulated buttons (the top row for the nub) do work now, the left one left-clicks, the right one right-clicks, and the middle one does the right thing for middle-click (ie: paste) which is really nice!
+Unfortunately the old ThinkPad behavior of scrolling by holding the middle button and moving the nub is not present.
+That said, the touchpad is very usible now with no cursor "jumping" when clicking.

+Everything else works fine and there were no regressions from the 14.04 behavior.

+Read on if you would like to know more, and especially check the note about the BIOS update.

+## Original post

 I recently received a ThinkPad X1 Carbon (second generation, type 20A7) at work and this is my quick review with some notes about using it as a Linux machine.
 As an executive summary: yes, this laptop is great for running Linux, pretty